Canard à l'Orange

 - Bring the sauce back to a simmer over low heat.
 Stir the cornstarch and Grand Marnier together in a small bowl to make a slurry.
 If you aren't using Grand Marnier, use white wine, chicken stock or water.
 Whisk the slurry into the simmering sauce to thicken it.
 Remove the sauce from heat and slowly whisk in the butter to enrich the sauce.

 - Carve the duck and place it on a serving platter.
 Serve the sauce in a sauceboat alongside the carved roast duck.

 Canard à l'Orange Variations

-- A platter of canard à l'orange is often garnished peeled orange segments.
+- For an extra special and colorful presentation, garnish your platter of canard à l'orange with peeled orange segments.

 - A tablespoon of red currant preserves is sometimes stirred into the sauce at the end.